 I love travel gadgets.
 I could browse endlessly on travel websites for travel accessories that I do not need, I have no use for, but I desperately want.
 Sadly, since SkyMall can no longer be found in your seat-back pocket, I have to rely on the internet to show me unique travel gadgets.

-While browsing, however, I keep finding items that are the weirdest, most unusual travel items that I feel like I must share.
+Other than these essentials, while browsing, however, I keep finding items that are the weirdest, most unusual travel items that I feel like I must share.
 And yes, I pretty much still want (most of) these travel items.

 If you’re backpacking or showering in public spaces, you definitely need something to protect your feet.
 If you’re packing light and don’t have room for shower flip flops, you could consider Flopeezes.
 According to reviews, Flopeezes feel like you’re walking barefoot, but are strong enough to protect your feet from gross elements.

 This portable footrest weighs only three ounces and folds up to fit perfectly in your bag and comes in four colors to match your travel gear.
 To use on a plane, hang it from the tray table.
 The downside is the person sitting in front of you may get annoyed if you’re moving your feet around a lot, making the seat bounce.

 I am a fan of a good bidet; who doesn’t want to feel extra clean?
 But traveling with a portable bidet seems excessive… or is it?
 This bidet from Panasonic has a four-star rating on Amazon and can attach to a water bottle, in case you have a real messy job that needs extra water.
 One downfall is that it seems to lack English directions so you’ll have to figure out how it works on your own.